-As additional consideration for the license, the Company is required to pay up to an aggregate of \$4.3 million upon the satisfaction of clinical milestones, up to an aggregate of \$24 million upon the satisfaction of regulatory milestones for the first indication approved, and up to an aggregate of \$18 million upon the satisfaction of commercial milestones, based on the amount of annual net sales.
+As additional consideration for the license, the Company is required to pay up to an aggregate of \$4.3 million upon the satisfaction of clinical milestones, up to an aggregate of \$24 million upon the satisfaction of regulatory milestones for the first indication approved, and up to an aggregate of \$18 million upon the satisfaction of regulatory milestones for the second indication approved.
+In addition, the Company is required to pay up to an aggregate of \$125 million upon the satisfaction of commercial milestones, based on the amount of annual net sales.
 The Company is also required to pay tiered royalties ranging from a mid single-digit percentage to a low teen-digit percentage on annual net sales of products.
-These royalty obligations last on a product-by-product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a Novartis patent covering a subject product, (ii) the expiration of any regulatory exclusivity for the subject product in a country, or (iii) the 10th anniversary of the first commercial sale in the country, and are subject to a reduction after the expiration of the last valid claim of a Novartis patent of a generic equivalent of a product in a country.
+These royalty obligations last on a product-by-product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a Novartis patent covering a subject product, (ii) the expiration of any regulatory exclusivity for the subject product in a country, or (iii) the 10th anniversary of the first commercial sale in the country, and are subject to a reduction after the expiration of the last valid claim of a Novartis patent or the introduction of a generic equivalent of a product in a country.

 Milestone payments to Novartis will be recorded as research and development expenses in the condensed consolidated statements of operations once achievement of each associated milestone has occurred.
 In May 2017, the Company initiated a Phase 2b clinical trial for a first indication, triggering the first milestone payment under the agreement.
 Accordingly, the Company paid the related \$0.3 million payment in May 2017.
 In May 2019, the Company initiated a Phase 3 clinical trial for the first indication, triggering a milestone payment of \$2.5 million under the agreement.
-As of March 31, 2020, none of the remaining development milestones, regulatory milestones, sales milestones, or royalties had been reached or were probable of achievement.
+As of June 30, 2020, none of the remaining development milestones, regulatory milestones, sales milestones, or royalties had been reached or were probable of achievement.